Treasures New and Old

 In fact, in the account of creation, all Three Persons of

 the Trinity were involved, and only the name Elohim is used for all of the creative acts.
 God's name, ELOHIM, could be thought of almost like a last name.
 God the Father is Elohim.
 God the Son is Elohim, and God the Spirit is Elohim.
 They are one but three persons.
-ELOHIM is God in Three Persons and is God's name that is associated with Creation because the Psalmist wrote that "[t]he heavens declare the glory of God [ELOHIM]" (Psalm 19:1b).
+ELOHIM is God in Three Persons and is God's name that is associated with Creation because the Psalmist writes that "[t]he heavens declare the glory of God [ELOHIM]" (Psalm 19:1b).

 Elohim is the Mighty God: